Retro Handhelds logo - ImageRetro Handhelds logo Text

 Pros

-• Good community support, multiple CFWs available
+• Well-supported by the community, multiple CFWs available

 • Small device, very pocketable

-• Perfect aspect ratio screen for GBA
+• Ideal 3:2 aspect ratio for Game Boy Advance

 Cons